+Remarkably, inserting the definitions of $T$, $p$, and $V$ into the stationary radius $r^*$ (Eq.~\ref{eqt:12}, \ref{eqt:18}) yields exactly the ideal gas law $pV=RT$ (\ref{T6}) with $R=\frac{d-1}{2}$ both for fixed-ELR (Eq.~\ref{eqt:21}) and fixed-LR (Eq.~\ref{eqt:22}) training protocols.
+A similar expression also holds in the fixed-sphere case if we introduce ``effective'' weight decay as pressure (see Appendix~D.4).

+This correspondence is particularly striking given the very different microscopic assumptions.
+In statistical mechanics, the ideal gas law assumes non-interacting particles, so the energy of a microstate $i$ decomposes as $E_i=\sum_j e_{ij}$, where $e_{ij}$ is the energy of particle $j$.
+By contrast, the loss $L(\bm{w})$ typically exhibits strong parameter coupling and does not admit a decomposition of the form $L(\bm{w})=\sum_j l_j(w_j)$.
+Nevertheless, under scale invariance, the stationary optimization dynamics obey the same equation of state.
+While such an assumption would be unnatural in physical systems, requiring interactions to depend on angular coordinates rather than distances, it is natural for neural networks and yields the ideal gas law despite strong parameter interactions.

-\section{Empirical validation}
+\section{Empirical Validation}

-To support our theoretical framework, we design a set of experiments derived from the thermodynamic analogy.
-We focus on tests that cannot be directly deduced from the SDE formulation, making them strong evidence for the thermodynamic perspective.
+To support our theoretical framework, we design experiments inspired by the thermodynamic analogy.
+We focus on tests that do not follow directly from the SDE formulation, providing strong evidence for the thermodynamic perspective.

-\paragraph{(V1) Stationary radius} The SDE predicts that the stationary radius scales as $\sqrt[4]{\eta/\lambda}$ when training with a fixed LR, and as $\sqrt{\eta_{\eff}/\lambda}$ when training with a fixed ELR.
+\paragraph{(V1) Stationary radius.} The SDE predicts that $r^*$ scales as $\sqrt[4]{\eta/\lambda}$ when training with a fixed LR, and as $\sqrt{\eta_{\eff}/\lambda}$ when training with a fixed ELR.
 Since this prediction follows directly from the SDE (without invoking thermodynamics), it primarily serves as a sanity check.
 At the same time, it also verifies the ideal gas law (\ref{T6}) in our analogy.

-\paragraph{(V2) Minimizing thermodynamic potentials} Our analogy predicts that stationary SGD dynamics minimize the appropriate thermodynamic potential: Helmholtz energy $F$ (\ref{T4}) or Gibbs energy $G$ (\ref{T5}), depending on the training protocol.
-Of course, numerical experiments cannot test minimization over the entire space of distributions $\rho_{\overline{\bm{w}}}$ and radii $r^*$.
+\paragraph{(V2) Minimizing thermodynamic potentials.} Our analogy predicts that stationary distribution of SGD minimizes the appropriate thermodynamic potential.
+Numerical experiments cannot test minimization over the entire space of distributions $\rho_{\overline{\bm{w}}}$ and radii $r^*$.
 Instead, we check whether the observed stationary states minimize $F$ or $G$ at least among the distributions induced by different hyperparameter settings.